Choosing a Star Tracker for Astrophotography

 * The Fornax Mounts LighTrack II requires an external 12V power source.

-Don’t forget about the tear-down process either.
-If the clouds roll in and it looks like rain is coming, a lengthy teardown routine can turn into a stressful situation.
+Don’t forget about the tear-down process, either.
+If the clouds roll in and it looks like rain is coming, a lengthy teardown routine can become stressful.
 Star trackers can usually be carried inside the house with all elements attached at a moment’s notice.
-The same can not be said for a full-blown deep sky astrophotography kit.
+The same can not be said for a full-blown deep-sky astrophotography kit.

 Which Star Tracker is Right For You?

 I am hesitant to state which star tracker is “best”, as I have found them all to have their strengths and weaknesses in terms of user experience in the field.
-Since this article was first published, I reviewed the Sky-Watcher Star Adventurer Pro and you can read it here.
+For most people, the Sky-Watcher Star Adventurer GTi is the ultimate solution (because of its GoTo functionality), but others may not need this feature and prefer something a little more compact.

 I often see comments from beginners about being limited to a maximum exposure time using a particular mount before the stars begin to trail.
-My honest opinion is that these situations are almost always due to user error in the polar alignment and balancing procedure.
+I honestly believe these situations are almost always due to user error in the polar alignment and balancing procedure.

 Sky-Watcher Star Adventurer GTi